NukaWorks/NutDevs.org-Licence/readme.md

 A small python script to automatically update License files

-## Install
+## Install for manual utilisation

-Download the files from the repository
+1. Download the files from the repository
 ```bash
 git clone https://github.com/NutDevs-org/NutDevs.org-Licence
 ```

-Install the required python packages
+2. Install the required python packages
 ```bash
 python -m pip install requirements.txt
 ```

+3. Create a file named `.env` in project root as the `.env.example` template.

+4. Run the script
 ```bash
 python -m main.py
 ```

+## Install as github Action

+1. Copy the `github_action.yml.example` into `.github/workflows.main.yml`

+2. Go to your repository setting and add a value `TOKEN` with your account token in the `secrets` section.

+*The workflows should update every day but you can run it manually*

+## Get a github token

+Go in your account setting, developers settings, personal access token and create a new token

+***DO NOT SHARE IT WITH ANYONE !***